danpeirce/ESP32_OTA_FILESYS/readme.md

 	    * The local file can be an html file (possibly having associated CSS files and javascript files)
         * example see https://github.com/danpeirce/md-viewer#using-md-viewer

-The program sets the real time clock in the ESP32 using web provided NTP servers.
+The program sets the real time clock in the ESP32 using UDP interaction with another ESP32.
 A timestamp in the file system is updated every time a file is saved.

+#### How this Branch Differs from the Main Branch

+The most significant difference between this branch and the main branch is this branch assumes internet access is not available.
+The main branch is dependant on access to a NTP server for setting the built in RTC.
+This branch uses a second ESP32 which response to an UDP packet by responding with a UDP packet which contains time information.

+A sketch is available at [https://github.com/danpeirce/WiFiAP_time_UDP](https://github.com/danpeirce/WiFiAP_time_UDP) for the other ESP that serves the UDP time data packet.

 ### Example Screenshot